The World Inside Out: Concept

 The program launched less than two years after this idea.
 At that time, Komarov had neither television connections nor program production experience.
 He started with the name of the series, which he conceived in the Ukrainian mineral water resort of Skhidnitsa near Truskavets.
 Komarov began to pitch his business plan to Ukrainian TV channels, looking for financing, but he was refused everywhere, until he accidentally met the general director of the Citi (the current PLUSPLUS) channel and one of the producers of 1+1.
 He immediately realized that the project had huge potential and said he would like to see this program and what it would be like.
 But no one wanted to risk investing in an experience with the participation of a journalist with no television experience.
 Dmitry found the funds, took a chance and went to Cambodia to film a pilot project alone.
 Komarov was sure that he was doing a project for the capital's "Citi" channel, but after seeing the program, the producer immediately offered to put it on the group's main channel, 1+1, one of the highest rated in Ukraine.

 The first season of the show was dedicated to Cambodia and consisted of 7 episodes.
 The cameraman was Andrey Polivany, and Dmytro Komarov combined the role of presenter, screenwriter, editor and director.
 Absolutely all the work on preparing the episodes was done by Dmytro together with the editing director Vitaly Naryshkin.
 The premiere took place on 1+1 on December 11, 2010.

 From 2010 to 2022, the program was broadcast on several television channels in seven countries.
 Due to Russia's invasion of Ukraine, the program was no longer broadcast on Russian television.
 Since August 15, 2022, the program has been broadcast on the TET channel, on weekdays at 5:00 pm, with Ukrainian voice-over, sister channel 1+1 Ukraine also airs reruns.
 In November 2023, a new season dedicated to Ukraine was launched.
-A second season in Ukraine will premiere in 2025 titled "What makes Ukrainians strong?".
+A second season in Ukraine premiered in 2025 titled "What makes Ukrainians strong?".

+International distribution

+The series was syndicated to Russia, Belarus (on Belarus-2), Israel (on the Ananey-owned Stil TV Russophone channel, Germany (on the New World channel catering the Russian diaspora), Lithuania (as part of the launch schedule of the local version of TV3 Plus in 2022), Thailand (on Amarin TV), Moldova (on Accent TV) and Latvia (on TV8).

+On 4 November 2024, 1+1 Media launched its 1+1 Travel FAST channel, with separate feeds in English and Spanish.
+Episodes of The World Inside Out make the bulk of the schedule.